 Orton-Gillingham is a highly-structured approach that breaks reading and spelling down into smaller skills involving letters and sounds, and then builds on these skills over time.
 It also uses multi-sensory teaching strategies to teach reading, which is considered particularly effective for teaching students with dyslexia.

-These multi-sensory teaching strategies include sight (visual), sound (auditory), touch (kinesthetic), and movement combined with systematic, sequential lessons focused on phonics.
-It is an intensive teaching strategy that uses repitition to build skills.
+These multi-sensory teaching strategies include sight (visual), sound (auditory), touch (tactile), and movement (kinesthetic), combined with systematic, sequential lessons focused on phonics.
+It is an intensive teaching strategy that uses repetition to build skills.
 This is particularly important for dyslexic students who need more frequent exposure to each concept in order to retain the knowledge.

 The Orton-Gillingham method is considered the “gold standard” for achieving this result.